What Is a 401(k) Plan? Everything You Need To Know

 Employers can offer several types of 401(k) plans, including:

-Roth 401(k) plans allow employees to contribute on an after-tax basis.
-With a Roth 401(k), you don’t have to worry about paying taxes on qualified distributions.
+- Roth 401(k) Plans: Roth 401(k) plans allow employees to contribute on an after-tax basis.
+With a Roth 401(k), you don’t have to worry about paying taxes when it’s time to withdraw funds from the account.

 What Are the Advantages of a 401(k) Plan?